studio-thgie/phd.thgie.ch/output/expose.md

 ---
-updated: 2023-09-11T09:49
+updated: 2023-09-11T09:53
 created: 2023-09-10T21:25
+title: Procedural visuality - Interdisciplinary perspectives on en/decoding the visuality of early Swiss digital games
+author: Adrian Demleitner
 ---
-# Exposé
+# Procedural visuality
-## Procedural visuality – Interdisciplinary perspectives on en/decoding the visuality of early Swiss digital games
+## Interdisciplinary perspectives on en/decoding the visuality of early Swiss digital games

 *This is a draft version of the expose for my dissertation.
 It needs reworking, discussing and refining.
 Don't judge, yet…*

 1. Introduction and problem statement